-Depression robs sufferers of all joys of life and leaves them a shell of what they once were.
+Depression robs sufferers of all the joys of life and leaves them a shell of what they once were.
 In addition to the despair, loneliness, and overwhelming sadness, it can even be fatal as some people can become so desperate to end their pain they attempt suicide to escape the prison of depression.

 Traditionally, depression has been treated with therapy and medication, both of which have limitations, and medications may have significant side effects.

 Even with medication, countless depression sufferers continue to struggle.
 Medications don’t teach the brain how to get out of the unhealthy brain pattern of depression.
-While drugs can serve some positive benefit, there are numerous problems with these medications, including:
+While drugs can serve some positive benefits, there are numerous problems with these medications, including:

 • Uncomfortable side effects